The following information is provided for reference purposes only and should be used at your own risk!

 Remove intake piston from intake cylinder.

-Press piston from vanos inboard side to remove piston from vanos outboard side (1/4″ socket extension).
+Press piston from Vanos inboard side to remove piston from Vanos outboard side (1/4″ socket extension).

 Cut cross section of intake piston end seal Teflon ring (razor knife).